- IDF warns of budget cuts' debilitating effects

 - IDF cancels tribute to reservists over 'budget cuts'

 - IDF cutbacks: Over 1,000 to be fired

 The widespread retirements will take place within the framework of the IDF’s new multi-year program, Oz, which replaced the prior, Halamish.
 The decision was reached several months before the elections, with the intention of streamlining military ranks.
 The cutbacks will cover non-combat operations, including the technology, logistics and adjutant general branches.
 Outsourcing, which has been done in the past, is also under consideration.

 This is a continuation of cutbacks from the end of 2011, which included the retirement of 1,000 career officers over a number of years.
 This means that when considering the 1,000 positions which will be added to cyber and intelligence units, cutbacks will grow from 5% to 7.5% for all career officer positions.

+The new government is expected to support a cut of NIS 3 billion in the new defense budget.
 The move will make it difficult to keep quality personnel in the military, and will diminish the options of career officers and talented non-commissioned officers.

 The army emphasized that this is the re-structuring of new positions, as opposed to retirements.
 The army will reach retirement agreements with veteran career officers, without refilling their positions.

 The IDF's Spokesperson Unit said in response: “Due to budget challenges and in line with multi-year planning, we are currently examining a series of steps to increase efficiency, as with any other manpower issue.
 In line with the priorities of the General Staff, and the IDF program of improvement, there is a re-focusing of manpower, with an emphasis on commanders and General Staff, which will allow for an increase in the number of combat soldiers.”